GFA-spec/GFA-spec/GFA1.md

 Links are the primary mechanism to connect segments.
 Links connect oriented segments.
 A link from `A` to `B` means that the end of `A` overlaps with the start of `B`.
 If either is marked with `-`, we replace the sequence of the segment with its reverse complement, whereas a `+` indicates the segment sequence is used as-is.

 The length of the overlap is determined by the `CIGAR` string of the link.
 When the overlap is `0M` the `B` segment follows directly after `A`.
 When the `CIGAR` string is `*`, the nature of the overlap is not specified.
+The `CIGAR` string must be constructed so that the corresponding end of sequence `A` in the orientation given by `FromOrient` is the reference and the start of `B` in the orientation given by `ToOrient` is the query.

 ## Required fields